Oliver Rasmussen: 2021

 On 5 February 2021, Rasmussen confirmed that he would be moving up to the FIA Formula 3 Championship with HWA Racelab to partner Matteo Nannini and Rafael Villagómez.
 He did not score any points and achieved a best finish of 12th, during sprint race 2 at Zandvoort.

 2022

-He then drove for Charouz Racing System and ART Grand Prix in the post-season test, but did not sign for either team in 2022, instead switching to the FIA World Endurance Championship.
+Rasmussen then drove for Charouz Racing System and ART Grand Prix in the post-season test, but did not sign for either team in 2022, instead switching to the FIA World Endurance Championship.
 On 4 April 2022, however, it was announced that Rasmussen would be joining teams' champions Trident from round 2 after an ill-fated Jonny Edgar pulled out of the championship.
 In just his first time back, he achieved his first points finish by finishing seventh.
 He would not score any more points for the feature race and the Barcelona round.

 Rasmussen was replaced at Silverstone by Edgar after the Brit recovered from his health issues.
 Rasmussen ranked 22nd in the standings with 4 points.